Skip to content

 • you are using your own name and address;

-• you are using the terms to describe characteristics of your product; or
+• you are using the terms to describe the characteristics of your product; or

 • the claimant did not have a registered trade mark at the time of use.

-If you are found liable for trade mark infringement, the consequences can be severe.
+The consequences can be severe if you are found liable for trade mark infringement.
 It is always better to avoid infringing anyone else’s trade mark than deal with potential litigation costs.

 Frequently Asked Questions